seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ## **Calibration**

 This section details the method I used to calculate the center of the rotation table and how it is used to perform initial registration and point removal.
+If you like linear algebra, you're in for a treat!

 <details>
     <summary>warning: lots of math</summary>